Sophie5/CV/Sophie's CV.md

 <tr>
 <td><a href= "https://github.com/Sophie5/bloc"> Bloc</a></td>
 <td> An online multiplayer isometric game.
 Users can build patterns out of various different shapes.
 They can also change the texture or color of the shapes and have the ability to chat and build together.</td>
-<td> Node.js, Webpack, Bootstrap, Socket.io, Isomer.js, MongoDB, Passport.js, Mocha, Chai, Sinon, sinon -chai, Timekeeper, Istanbul, Heroku and Trello </td>
+<td> Node.js, Webpack, Bootstrap, Socket.io, Isomer.js, MongoDB, Passport.js, Mocha, Chai, Sinon, sinon -chai, Timekeeper, Istanbul, Heroku, GitHub and Trello </td>
 </tr>
 <tr>
 <td><a href= "https://github.com/Sophie5/unity-space-shooter">Unity Space Shooter</a></td>
 <td>A space shooter game.
 Users can fire lasers to destroy enemy ships and asteroids.</td>
-<td> Unity </td>
+<td> Unity, GitHub </td>
 </tr>
 </tbody>
   </table>